• Skip to primary navigation

 Socrates Sculpture Park, in Long Island City, Queens, has outdoor public art.
 The park is open daily, and also offers performances, festivals and nighttime movies on Wednesdays in summer.

-The Queens Botanical Garden has free admission from November through March.
+The Queens Botanical Garden has free admission Wednesdays from 3 to 6pm and Sundays from 9 to 11am.
+It is also free from December 16 through March.
 There is a pollinator garden, an herb garden and a meadow with perennials.

 The Best Free Things to Do in NYC with Kids: Staten Island